© Gene Pendon & Bryan Beyung - MU (2015), Photo: Eva Blue

 Montréal’s prettiest loading dock is without a doubt the Quai des Arts wall piece signed by En Masse.
 Located right across from the popular show-bar Casa del Popolo on the west side of St-Laurent near St-Joseph, this all black-and-white work from 2011 looks as fresh as ever and features the talent of 10 local artists.
 Stop into Casa for a bit of live music, or for a sit-down meal head to Aux Vivres (all vegan, all the time) or Robin des Bois, both across the street.
 Need to rest your weary feet?
 Get a pedicure (or better yet a full-body massage) at the beautiful Espace Nomad spa down the block.

 There are two murals across the street from each other on St-Laurent between St-Viateur and Bernard.
 The first is Cap Tourmente, by Stare (produced by ARTGANG) – it’s an abstract piece in yellows and raspberries that beautifies what was a desolate vacant lot.

 Across the street, McLaren En Cinq Temps is a five-panel mural by Jason Cantoro and Muart that makes homage to famous Canadian animator Norman McLaren.
 It was produced by MU as part of their series honoring great Canadian artists.
-Speaking of great Montreal things, stop into YUL Designs for one of the best curated selection of local souvenirs in the city.
 If you’re hungry, Les Impertinentes nearby makes amazing open-faced sandwiches.